-None of the selling holders nor any of their affiliates, officers, directors or principal equity holders has held any position or office or has had any material relationship with us within the past three years, although the selling holders may hold additional securities of Inhale.
-The selling holders acquired the common stock from us in a private transaction on January 8, 2001.
-All of the shares of common stock purchased by the selling security holders were "restricted securities" under the Securities Act prior to this registration.
+Neither Alliance nor any of its affiliates, officers, directors or principal equity holders has held any position or office or has had any material relationship with us within the past three years.
+Alliance acquired the common stock from us in a private transaction on November 4, 1999.
+All of the shares of common stock purchased by Alliance were "restricted securities" under the Securities Act prior to this registration.